ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ???
 Note "My RX and TX are bound, and I'm getting stick inputs, but I can only get 10 Telemetry sensors"
     Check if you have Telemetry Feature enabled in your FC Configuration.

-    Also verify the Rx pad from receiver is connected properly to a Tx pad in the FC in the same UART as the Tx wire from receiver.
+    Also, verify the Rx pad from the receiver is connected properly to a Tx pad in the FC in the same UART as the Tx wire from the receiver.

-    Also make sure you have deleted and rediscovered the sensors.
+    Also, make sure you have deleted and rediscovered the sensors.
 It's good to increase the TLM Ratio so the acquisition of the sensors will be faster.

-    This could also mean you'll have to update your FC Firmware to a more recent version that supports at least CRSFv2 protocol.
+    This could also mean you'll have to update your FC Firmware to a more recent version that supports at least the CRSFv2 protocol.

 ### <span class="custom-heading" data-id="4">I think my Receiver and Transmitter are bound, as the LED on the Receiver is solid.
-But I do not have stick inputs or RSSI on radio.</span>
+But I do not have stick inputs or RSSI on the radio.</span>

 ???
 Note "I think my Receiver and Transmitter are bound, as the LED on the Receiver is solid.
-But I do not have stick inputs or RSSI on radio."
+But I do not have stick inputs or RSSI on the radio."
     You are not bound.
 Your Receiver is probably in bootloader mode.

     * Make sure you have unbridged the boot pads if you flashed it via passthrough.

     * Turn off your Radio and if the LED is still solid, but boot pads aren't bridged, the UART where the receiver is on is putting it into bootloader mode unintentionally.
 This is primarily caused by pull-down resistor on the RX pad to aid with SBUS line inversion.
-To verify it is the case with the UART, disconnect the Rx and Tx wires from the FC UART, and it should start blinking slow then after the set interval (20s - 30s by default), it will blink fast indicating it's on WiFi Mode.
+To verify it is the case with the UART, disconnect the Rx and Tx wires from the FC UART, and it should start blinking slowly then after the set interval (20s - 30s by default), it will blink fast indicating it's on WiFi Mode.
 To "fix" the issue, you have two options:

         - Move the receiver into another free UART.
         - If there's no other UART, wire up a resistor with a value between 300 Ohm to 1k Ohm between a 3.3v pad and the FC's RX pad (where the TX from the receiver connects to).